-Popular history reports that a young soldier sent home poppy seeds from Flanders’ Fields during World War I. Soon, Red Poppies grew wild and became a Georgetown and Central Texas tradition.
+Following the spectacular springtime gift of the bluebonnets, Georgetown’s famous red poppies are coming ablaze, just in time for the 16th Annual Red Poppy Festival.
+Said to be a gift from a young US doughboy who sent home poppy seeds from Flanders’ Fields during World War I, the Red Poppies grew wild and became a Georgetown and Central Texas tradition.
 Today, citizens of Georgetown, especially residents of Historic Old Town, have cultivated these wonderful Red Poppy flowers in locations across town.

-This year, The Georgetown Red Poppy Festival celebrates their arrival from Friday, April 25 to Sunday, April 27.
-Come out and enjoy family and friends, music, food, and fun!
-It’s a weekend of memories that lasts all year with concerts, arts and crafts, singing and dancing, dining and wining.
+From Friday, April 24 to Sunday, April 26, The Georgetown Red Poppy Festival celebrates their arrival.
+All over town it’s a celebration of family and friends, music, food, and fun!
+The memories of concerts, arts and crafts, singing and dancing, dining and wining last all year long.
 Here are some of the events and a link to the whole weekend schedule:

 THE RED POPPY ARTS & CRAFTS FESTIVAL — Saturday at 10:00 AM and Sunday at 11:00 AM